About¶

 libtmux is a typed abstraction layer for tmux.

 It builds upon the concept of targets -t, to direct commands against individual session, windows and panes and FORMATS, template variables exposed by tmux to describe their properties.
-Think of -t analagously to scope.
+Think of -t analogously to scope.

 common.TmuxRelationalObject acts as a container to connect the relations of Server, Session, Window and Pane.